Torsors over the Rational Double Points in Characteristic $\mathbf{p}$: Local torsors and how to detect them

 \subsection{General torsors: the local Nori fundamental group scheme}

 Let $G$ be a finite group scheme over $k$.

-A scheme-theoretic analogue $\piNloc(U,X,x)$ of $\pietloc(X)$ was described in \cite{EsnaultViehweg} using Nori's fundamental group scheme $\pi^N(X,x)$ from \cite{Nori}.
+A scheme-theoretic analogue $\piNloc(U,X,x)$ of $\pietloc(X)$ was described in \cite{EsnaultViehweg} using Nori's fundamental group scheme $\pi^{\rm N}(X,x)$ from \cite{Nori}.
 First, one constructs a pro-finite group scheme $\piNloc(U,x)$ with the property that there is a canonical bijection of pointed sets

-where the right-hand side denotes morphisms of profinite group schemes.
+where the right-hand side denotes morphisms of profinite group schemes up to inner automorphisms of $G$.
 Under this bijection, surjective homomorphisms on the right hand side correspond to $G$-torsors that do not admit a reduction of structure group to strict subgroup schemes of $G$.
 Such torsors are called \emph{Nori-reduced}.

-Using the canonical morphism $\piNloc(U,x) \to \pi^N(X,x)$, which is faithfully flat, one defines
+Using the canonical morphism $\piNloc(U,x) \to \pi^{\rm N}(X,x)$, which is faithfully flat, one defines

-However, in contrast to $\piet(X,x)$, the fundamental group scheme $\pi^N(X,x)$ is highly non-trivial since $R$ is not perfect and therefore, $\piNloc(X)$ does not satisfy the analogue of Proposition \ref{prop: torsfinet}.
+However, in contrast to $\piet(X,x)$, the fundamental group scheme $\pi^{\rm N}(X,x)$ is highly non-trivial since $R$ is not perfect and therefore, $\piNloc(X)$ does not satisfy the analogue of Proposition \ref{prop: torsfinet}.
 Nevertheless, we have the following weaker observation, which follows immediately from the definitions.

 \begin{Proposition} If $G$ is finite, then there is a canonical bijection of pointed sets